 You must use network providers and pharmacies to get your medical care, services and prescription drugs, with limited exceptions.

 As a member, you must choose one of our network providers to be your Primary Care Provider (PCP).
 Your PCP will coordinate services with specialists and other network providers if needed.
 There is no prior authorization required to get care from network specialists.
-If you need a service that requires prior authorization from the plan, your PCP or specialist will contact us to get necessary prior authorization.
+If you need a service that requires prior authorization from the plan, your provider will contact us to get necessary prior authorization.

 If you need specialized medical care that we cover (see your Evidence of Coverage) and the providers in our network cannot provide this care, you can get care from an out-of-network provider.